vbalab/algorithms_and_data_structures/README.md

 # Algorithms & Data Structures
-This repository is made for preparation to [Yandex School of Data Analysis](https://dataschool.yandex.com/) by solving problems from [LeetCode](https://leetcode.com/).
+This repository is made for solving problems from [LeetCode](https://leetcode.com/) in order to prepare to [Yandex School of Data Analysis](https://dataschool.yandex.com/).

 Various [algorithms](https://github.com/VladislavBalabaev/leetcode_problems/tree/master/algorithms) and [data structures](https://github.com/VladislavBalabaev/leetcode_problems/tree/master/data_structures) are implemented in this repository for learning perpuses.